The village of Negrar covers an area of around 40 sq km and, despite the heavy urbanisation

 due to its magnificent position, it still preserves many of its original rural features.

-Above the hilly zones that enclose the valley it is not hard to find small isolated hamlets characterised by stone buildings immersed in pretty woodland.
-Many natural elements coexist harmoniously with those linked to the hand of man: cultivated fields fenced off by the"marogne", dry-stone walls, are mingled in with portions of more wilder, green areas rich in springs which show how the Valpolicella was when Man was only a guest in this land.
+Above the hilly areas enclosing the valley it is not hard to find small isolated hamlets characterised by stone buildings immersed in pretty woodland.
+Many natural elements coexist harmoniously with those bond to the work of man: cultivated fields fenced off by the"marogne", dry-stone walls, are mingled in with portions of more wilder, green areas rich in springs which show how the Valpolicella was when man was only a guest in this land.

 Monuments and churches to visit

 and the churches of San Vito, San Peretto, Arbizzano and Torbe.

 The many Veneto villas in the area are also important architectural records covering the period from the 14th to the

 18th centuries.
 These include Villa Rizzardi with its atmospheric gardens, Villa La Sorte in San Peretto, Villa